numso/blog/posts/mongo-on-fly.md

   #   timeout = "2s"
 ```

 The time has come!
 Run `fly deploy`.
 Once that's finished we'll need to configure the replicaset inside mongo.
 Run `fly ssh console`.
-Once that has been set up, paste the following into the terminal.
-Replace the regions and names with the ones you chose.
+Once that has been set up, run the following command in your ssh session.

 ```sh
 mongosh --eval "rs.initiate({